5 Ways to Attract and Retain Young Talent

-Companies that offer flexible schedules and support a sustainable work/life balance have a better chance at gaining and retaining young talent.
-Give employees options as to where and when they work as long as they get the job done.
-This will allow college students to have the freedom to go to class, study and work at the same time.
+Companies that offer flexible schedules and support a sustainable work-life balance have a better chance at gaining and retaining young talent.
+Give employees options as to where and when they work, as long as they get the job done.
+This will allow college students the freedom to go to class, study and work at the same time.
 Some big companies are taking the ROWE (Results-Only Work Environment) approach to employee incentives.
 Offer 100 percent autonomy and expect 100 percent accountability.

 5. Reward Hard Work

 LinkedIn reports that 42 percent of recent job switchers would have stayed with their company if their employer had cared more about them, offered better incentives and recognized them for their accomplishments.

 Low-cost, high-impact rewards show employees that you’re alert to their accomplishments and you realize their value.
 Examples include:

 - Paid-time-off (PTO) day

 - Public recognition in front of the entire company

 - Small promotion (add "Senior" to their title – Senior Editor)